LongJohnCoder/scheme.forth.jl/README.md

-Scheme](https://github.com/petermichaux/bootstrap-scheme) (as described in [this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth, but also includes a basic mark-sweep garbage collector, quasiquotation, and a very basic (non-hygenic) macro system.
+Scheme](https://github.com/petermichaux/bootstrap-scheme) (as described in [this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth, but also includes variadic compound function support, mark-sweep garbage collection, quasiquotation, and a very basic (non-hygenic) macro system.

 In future, I plan to also implement a more complete numerical tower to bring it closer to [R5RS](http://www.schemers.org/Documents/Standards/R5RS/).